Riib11/ComputerSystems-Homework/hw7_ec/readme.md

 For all of the following, make sure you `cd lazy/`.

+*IMPORTANT NOTE*: I addd a line to `converter.h`.
+I did not, however, _change_ any lines.
+The purpose and justification for this are discussed at the end of the previous section.

 I editted the compilation process to work for C++ rather than just C, which was excplicitly allowed.
 To compile: